fooyin/fooyin/BUILD.md

 ```

 3. Switch into the directory: `cd fooyin`
-4. Run CMake to generate a build environment:
+4. Run CMake to generate a build environment (Go to step 4.5 if on MacOS, if not skip step 4.5):

 ```
 cmake -S . -G Ninja -B <BUILD_DIRECTORY>
 ```

+4.5.
+MacOS only (Skip if not on MacOS)
+you have to generate the build environment using this command instead

+'''
+cmake -S . -B Ninja -B <BUILD_DIRECTORY> -DCMAKE_PREFIX_PATH=/usr/local/opt/icu4c
+'''

 5. And then build fooyin: